iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Operators Theory/Minty's Theorem, The Surjectivity Theorem.md

 Minty's theorem is applied for the single-valueness of the resolvent of a maximally monotone operator, it also ensures the existence of the resolvent.

+---
+### **Illustrative Examples**

+We illustrate the theorems with some special cases of a maximally monotone operators.